ttuygun/VirusTotal-Dropzone/README.md

 # VirusTotal-Dropzone
 This Dropzone action sends your sample to VirusTotal.com and returns results as browser page

+# What's Dropzone?
+Dropzone is a productivity app for macOS.
+You can download from https://aptonic.com/

 # Requirements
 * python3 using brew install python3 command
 * requests module (I have also included in the action package)